davechua/capstone_dsi21/README.md

 ---
 Building an internal Data Science team should be simple as many of the machine learning techniques could be found online, working together as an organization is probably the most important factor for a successful implementation.
 In a data science project, a clear business objective has to be set right from the start.
 This allows the project to be more productive and results-oriented.
 The modeling can be enhanced along the way.
 The stakeholder support and commitment is very important, the project has to be realistic and reap tangible results in small steps.
 A diverse team of domain experts (such as the marketers) are important to help in the modeling process.

-For the start, this project should be able to let the marketing team understand more about the customers' behaviour as a cluster, this should help them in formulating a more informed marketing strategy to reach out to the various clusters of customers.
+For the start, this project should be able to let the marketing team understand more about the customers' behaviour as a cluster, this should help them in formulating a more informed marketing strategy to reach out to the various groups of customers.

 More data could be gathered to form a better clustering technique, such as the customers' demographic.
 More data is also needed to help to improve the recommender system.
 A/B testing should be performed to further evaluate the recommender system.